Somebody has to start. So why not us?

 The Second Renaissance has already begun.

-As the old systems of domination and depletion – neo-capitalism, hyper-consumerism -cling to relevance, more and more people are waking up.
+As the old systems of domination and depletion, neo-capitalism, hyper-consumerism, cling to relevance, more and more people are waking up.
 The pressure is growing, and with it, a new kind of courage.
 A new kind of motivation.
+Intrinsically driven.
 Diamonds form under pressure.
 So does evolution.

-We are rediscovering that we are not isolated individuals, but part of a larger living system –a superorganism in motion, in coherence, in awe.
-We are remembering how to move together, not in competition but in harmony.
-And it is not just a dream.
-It’s happening.
+We are rediscovering that we are not isolated individuals, but part of a larger living system.
+A superorganism in motion, in coherence, in awe.
+We are remembering how to move together, not in competition but in harmony and cooperation.
+It is not just a dream.
+It is happening.

 At the heart of this movement is the timeless trinity revered by ancient philosophers: Beauty, Truth, and Goodness.